bekk/bekk-christmas/post/thecloud/task-orchestration-using-cloud-composer.md

 ---
 ## What is Cloud Composer?

 Cloud Composer is a managed Apache Airflow service running on Google Cloud.
 Apache Airflow was created by Airbnb to manage and monitor their workflows .
 It has since been added as an Apache Foundation project.
-Many traditional workflow orchestration systems which rely on XML configuration files.
+Many traditional workflow orchestration systems rely on XML configuration files.
 Airflow, on the other hand, lets a user write workflows using normal Python code.
 This simplifies integrations with other services (you can use normal Python libraries).
 I also makes it easier for developers to express logic in the workflows.

 Using a managed Airflow service eliminates the need for maintenance and operations.
 We also leverage the benefits of integration with GCP services such as authentication, monitoring, and logging.